jtlapp/electron-affinity/README.md

  * will ignore the throw except for transferring it to the calling window.
  * Exceptions thrown within a main API not wrapped in `RelayedError` are
  * thrown within the main process as "uncaught" exceptions.
- *
+ */
+class RelayedError {
+  /**
    * @param errorToRelay The error to throw within the calling window,
- *    occurring within the window's call to the main API */ export class RelayedError {
+   *    occurring within the window's call to the main API */ constructor(errorToRelay: any);
-  constructor(errorToRelay: any);
 }
 ```